PhucXDoan/CrashCourse/README.md

 # Summer 2025 Crash Course for Katelyn.

-# Task 0: Git git.
+# Task 0: Git Git.

-Git is a version control system that can keep track of a project's changes over time, especially as multiple people start working on it.
+Git is a program that essentially keeps track of changes to files over time.
-Think about how a team of programmers and artists might use something like Google Drive.
-They'd upload their code and stuff using a shared drive, but this would be annoying to manage when the only thing you could do to tell about the state of the project is whether or not someone uploaded something and when they did it.

-For instance, what happens if some idiot accidentally wipes an entire folder from existence? or if you see a file was "Last Changed by Ralph Yesterday";
-did Ralph do a major change that he hasn't gotten around to telling you yet, or was it because he just overwrote the file with the same content when he was drag-and-dropping into the drive?
-Git, while quite obtuse and annoying, is designed for this purpose: to keep a history of who did what and provide ways to undo or merge people's changes together.

-For you though, we can keep the git usage simple where you'll pretty much use it to download this repository, keep it up-to-date whenever I make changes, and upload code as a way to keep track of your progress so far.
+For you though, we can keep the Git usage simple where you'll pretty much use it to download this repository (Git jargon for "this project"), keep it up-to-date whenever I make changes, and maybe upload code as a way to keep track of your progress so far.

-Because of this, you don't need to learn git within the console (the traditional way);
+Because of this, you don't need to learn Git within the console (the traditional way);
 you can take the more user-friendly approach with the [GitHub Desktop GUI](https://git-scm.com/downloads/guis).

 <p align="center"><img src="./data/GitDesktopDownload.png" width="600"></p>